 To Store

-You can store it in the refrigerator for up to 3 days, or store it in the freezer for up to a month.
+You can store it in the refrigerator for up to 3 days or in the freezer for up to a month.

 Tips on how to make